About Reframing Negative Thoughts And Finding Happiness in Your Job

 Reframing negative thoughts about your job can help you feel more positive and motivated about your work.
 Here are some strategies for reframing negative thoughts:

-• Think of all your tasks as acts of kindness: Research shows that people who do 3 to 5 acts of kindness per week are happier, and chances are you’re doing a lot more than that every week in your job.
+- Think of all your tasks as acts of kindness: Research shows that people who do three to five acts of kindness per week are happier, and chances are you’re doing a lot more than that every week in your job.

 Reframing Your Negative Thoughts Examples